-"Students at Wentworth are expected to be honest and forthright in their academic endeavors.
-Academic dishonesty includes cheating, inventing false information or citations, plagiarism, tampering with computers, destroying other people's studio property, or academic misconduct" (Academic Catalog).
-See your catalogue for a full explanation.
+Students at Wentworth are expected to be honest and forthright in their academic endeavors.
+Academic dishonesty includes cheating, prohibited collaboration, coercion, inventing false information or citations, plagiarism, tampering with computers, destroying other people's coursework or lab or studio property, theft of course materials, or other academic misconduct.
+If you have any questions, contact your professor prior to submitting an assignment for evaluation.
+See your academic catalogue for a full list of definitions and the WIT Academic Honesty website for the procedures: wit.edu/academic-honesty.